MMonty22/phase-3-project/README.md

   /phase-3-project/client$ npm start
   ```

-  This will run the frontend serer on http://localhost:3000/.
+  This will run the frontend server on http://localhost:3000/.

 ## How to Use
 - View all of the people's most recent bets on the home page